dashbitco/broadway/guides/examples/Google Cloud PubSub.md

 For general information about setting up Broadway, see `Broadway` module docs as well as `Broadway.start_link/2`.

-> Note: Even though batching is optional in Broadway v0.2, we recommend all Cloud Pub/Sub
+> Note: Even though batching is optional since Broadway v0.2, we recommend all Cloud Pub/Sub
 > pipelines to have at least a default batcher, with the default values defined above, unless you
 > are expecting a very low rate of incoming messages.
 That's because batchers will also
 > acknowledge messages in batches, which is the most cost and time efficient way of doing so on